Basic SQL Query Structure

 last_name,

-FROM student;
+FROM customer;

-Here we calculate student's full name.
+Here we calculate a customer's full name.

 The FROM Clause